Freed hostages in Nigeria describe 'shocking' ordeal

 Recent attacks had signaled a new round of abductions in the region after an amnesty programme last year was credited with greatly reducing unrest.

-Nigeria's main militant group MEND had claimed responsibility for kidnapping 14 of the hostages.
-Those released were believed taken in three separate incidents.
+MEND had claimed responsibility for kidnapping 14 of the hostages.

-Eight of the hostages were believed taken in an attack this week on an ExxonMobil facility, while seven others were kidnapped last week in a raid on a support vessel and Transocean oil rig overseen by Afren.
+Eight were taken in an attack this week on an ExxonMobil facility, while seven others were kidnapped last week in a raid on a support vessel and Transocean oil rig overseen by Afren.

 Unrest in the Niger Delta before the government offered an amnesty deal to militants last year had slashed production in one of the world's largest oil exporters.